-With ground contact with every step of a dog's life, paw pads have evolved into a tough and resilient part of his body.
+With ground contact with every step of a dog's life, paw pads have evolved into a tough and resilient part of their body.
 But, tough as they are, paw pads are not made of armour.
-That’s why it's not uncommon for vets to find dogs with paw pad injuries coming into the office for emergency care.
+That’s why it's not uncommon for vets to find dogs with paw pad injuries coming into the clinic for emergency care.

 Common paw pad injuries include lacerations, punctures and abrasions.
 If a dog steps on glass or other sharp objects, even the toughest paw pad can get cut.
 Paw pads can also be injured by extreme temperatures, and it’s not unknown for dogs to experience burned paw pads on very hot days.
 In addition, paw pads can be hurt by chemical spills on the ground.

-If you've personally seen your dog step into a chemical or tread on glass or an extremely hot surface, you’ll probably know almost immediately if he has injured his paw pads.
+If you've personally seen your dog step into a chemical or tread on glass or an extremely hot surface, you’ll probably know almost immediately if they have injured their paw pads.
 However, injuries may not always be witnessed firsthand, and sometimes can occur a short time after the actual injury taken place.

-Symptoms of paw pad injuries include bleeding, limping, excessive licking of the pad, discolouration, and reluctance on your dog’s part to put weight on his paw.
+Symptoms of paw pad injuries include bleeding, limping, excessive licking of the pad, discolouration, and reluctance on your dog’s part to put weight on their paw.